ArfNtz/render/README.md

 # Render

-A library to render documents.
-First, define the document type, then feed it with some data, then call `render`.
+A library to render documents : first, define the document type, then feed it with some data, then call `render`.

 There is an example further down.